wieual86/moment-discord/README.md

 ## syntax

-The bot will respond to use of `.roll [number of dice]` or `.r [number of dice]` in your text and give a moment system styled result.
+The bot will respond to use of `.roll [number of dice]` or `.r [number of dice]` in your text and give a moment styled result.
 You can also follow the number with these commands:

 - `burst` or `b` adds the +3 dice from a burst.
 - `expertise`, `e`, or `!` adds an extra die for every 6 rolled.